cggh/panoptes/documentation/importsettings.rst

     *String (required).* Identifier of the property, corresponding to the column header in the [data] file

   Name
-    *String (required).* Display name of the property
+    *String (required).* Display name of the property.

-**GroupId:**
-XXXX

-**Description**:
-Description of the property

-**DataType**:
+  DataType:
+    *String (required)*.
 Data type of the values in the property.
-This can be Text, Value, Boolean,  GeoLongitude, GeoLattitude, Date
+    This can be ``Text``, ``Value``, ``Boolean``,  ``GeoLongitude``, ``GeoLattitude``, ``Date``.

-**ShowInTable**: Yes/No
+  GroupId
+    *String.* Id of the Property group this property belongs to.

+  Description
+    *String.* Description of the property.
+This will appear in hover tool tips and in the popup box if a user clicks on a property info button.

+  ShowInTable
-If set, this property will appear by default in data table grids in the application
+    *Boolean*.
+If set, this property will appear by default in data table grids in the application.

 Genome-specific tags
 ~~~~~~~~~~~~~~~~~~~~
 The following set of tags is used to define the items in a datatable as positions on the genome.

-**IsPositionOnGenome**: Yes/No
+IsPositionOnGenome
+  *Boolean*.
 Tells Panoptes that this should be interpreted as genomic positions

-**Chromosome**:
+Chromosome
-Speficies the table column ID that contains the chromosome
+  *Property ID.* Speficies the table column ID that contains the chromosome

-**Position**:
+Position
-Specifies the table column ID that contains the position on the chromosome
+  *Property ID.* Specifies the table column ID that contains the position on the chromosome

-**GenomeMaxViewportSizeX**: Number.
+GenomeMaxViewportSizeX
-Specifies the maximum genome browser viewport size (in bp) for which this will be displayed as a track
+  *Value.* Specifies the maximum genome browser viewport size (in bp) for which data in this table will be displayed as a tracks.

 2D Datatable settings